UVA-Computer-Vision-Lab/compute-guide/Another-page.md

 ---
-title: Test
+title: Nice Tricks
 has_children: true
-nav_order: 2
+nav_order: 1
 ---

-# Another page
+# Tricks for Navigating on UVA compute

-Test this
+- Installation of git-lfs

-blah
+- Installation of tmux